WELCOME TO SEAPOLE

 TIBET is closer to the equator, especially its higher end near the Pamir Knot.
 It's still cool and dry, but can sustain grasslands resembling the Altiplano, and the deeper valleys are forested, even atop the plateau.

 The Central Asian steppes still exist, but range from savanna to grassland, rather than from grassland to desert.
-The one true desert, Xinjiang, is ringed by some of the highest mountains on earth, blocking storms no matter what its orientation or latitude.
+The one true desert, the Taklamakan, is ringed by some of the highest mountains on earth, blocking storms no matter what its orientation or latitude.
 Like the Red Sea, its topography is its destiny.
 Even so, at its south end, Lop Nor and the Turfan Depression are now good-sized lakes below the Tien Shan, a range much greener and more heavily forested than in our world.

 ANADYR (Asia's southeastern tip) is Japanlike, with a temperate climate but stronger seasons and colder winters than Grecian Alaska across the strait.
 Korea, Kamchatka and Sakhalin all resemble Hokkaido, which is remarkably unchanged: boreal forest and snowy volcanoes.
 But the rest of JAPAN is near-Arctic--the north coast supports sparse spruce taiga, but its south coast, unshielded from the pack ice only a few hundred miles south, is tundra.
 Fuji is ice-clad nearly to its feet, except when it erupts.